 Bureau of Services

-The Bureau of Services is led by Deputy Director Gil Garcia.
+The Bureau of Services is led by Deputy Chief Danielle Outlaw.

-The Bureau is made up of three divisions:
+The Bureau is made up of the following divisions:

-The Personnel Division is managed by Ms. Cee Belue.
+The Personnel Section is administered by Acting Manager Ms. Kiona Suttle.
 Personnel is responsible for daily processing of all personnel-related matters.
 It maintains individual personnel files for everyone who works for OPD.